builders-garden/better-auth-siwf/README.md

 ## Security Notes

-- Nonces are short-lived (15 minutes) and bound to `fid`.
 - The server verifies Farcaster JWTs with the configured `domain`.
 Mismatched domains will fail.
 - Session cookies are set with `secure: true`, `httpOnly: true`, and `sameSite: "none"` for MiniApp compatibility.
 Serve over HTTPS.
 - The plugin @farcaster/quick-auth ensures the JWT `sub` (subject) matches the provided `fid` before issuing a session.

 ## Troubleshooting

-- 401 Unauthorized with message "Invalid or expired nonce": Ensure you mint a fresh nonce per sign-in attempt and call verify within 15 minutes.
 - 401 "Invalid Farcaster user": The JWT subject must equal the provided `fid`.
 - No session cookie set: In embedded contexts (MiniApps), ensure third-party cookies are allowed and your server uses HTTPS with `SameSite: none`.
 - Domain mismatch: The JWT must be issued for the same `domain` configured in the plugin.